awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-vpc-endpoints.md

 Interface VPC endpoints are powered by AWS PrivateLink, a feature that enables private communication between AWS services using private IP addresses\.
 For more information, see [AWS PrivateLink](https://aws.amazon.com/privatelink)\.

 **Note**
-You must explicitly enable each API that you want to access through an interface VCP endpoint\.
+You must explicitly enable each API that you want to access through an interface VPC endpoint\.
 For example, you might need to also configure an interface VPC endpoint for `autoscaling.region.amazonaws.com` if you're using the Amazon EC2 Auto Scaling API operations\.
 For more information, see [Amazon EC2 Auto Scaling and Interface VPC Endpoints](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-vpc-endpoints) in the *Amazon EC2 Auto Scaling User Guide*\.

 Application Auto Scaling currently supports VPC endpoints in all Regions except China \(Beijing\) and China \(Ningxia\)\.